google-research/raksha/README.md

 At the time of writing (Apr 12, 2022) the latest version of Bazel is 5.1.1 and is known to work.

-TODO(harsha-mandadi): Add troubleshooting tips specific to MacOS.
+TODO(harsha-mandadi): Make sure bazel version is 5.1.1 and above to avoid clang errors.

 TODO(markww): mcpp must be pre-installed due to souffle searching the user's system path -- consider a fix to potentially allow more hermetic builds.